Last reviewed: August 2026

 CashForDiabetics — what real sellers say

 CashForDiabetics.com is one of the most visible national buyers in search results, which makes their review record especially concerning.
-On Sitejabber, they carry a 1.3-star rating from 15 reviews.
-On SmartCustomer, 1.6 stars.
+On Sitejabber, they carried a 1.3-star rating from 15 reviews when we last verified (August 2026); on SmartCustomer, 1.6 stars at the same check.
+Ratings change — confirm the current numbers on those platforms before deciding.
 The complaints follow a consistent pattern:

 - "Their $15 check bounced and they need to reissue."